You Have Questions and We Have Answers!

 What medical staff work at camp and what facilities are nearby?
 What if my child takes medication?
 What if my child is injured?

-We have a brand new Health Center with a registered nurse (RN) on duty, who can administer daily medications and treat the stings, bumps and bruises that can come with camp.
+We have a brand new Health Center with a staff member on duty, who can administer daily medications and treat the stings, bumps and bruises that can come with camp.
 Counselors also have certifications in First Aid and CPR.
 Camp provides over-the-counter medication to campers on an as needed basis.
 If there are any medications that your camper cannot have please include that information on the Health History Form.
 Health center staff will care for campers with minor illness or injury without notifying guardians, this includes dispensing over the counter medication.
 If your camper needs additional medical assistance outside of what can be provided at camp or visits the Health Center repeatedly for the same treatment we will notify guardians by phone.
 If additional care is needed, Junction City is only 15 minutes away.

 When you register your child on the Campminder site you will be asked to complete a Health History Form.
 Please include the name of medications, time of day to administer, and dose.
 It is critical that you enter every medication you bring to camp as our daily medication log populates from the form you fill out.
 Include prescription, OTC, vitamins, creams, etc. – anything you expect our nurses to administer.
 Medications are not permitted in the cabin and will be given to camp staff at check-in except for emergency medications including inhaler and epi-pen.
 Please make sure you have provided enough medication for the duration of your campers stay.